Dachshund Standard (Wire-haired)

 Common inquiries about the breed

-They can be social, but their high prey drive means they should be introduced to small pets carefully.
+They can be excellent family dogs, but their independent nature means they should be supervised with small children to ensure mutual respect.

 Are they prone to back problems?